 (3) If the National Board decides to impose a condition on the registered health practitioner’s or student’s registration, the Board must also decide a review period for the condition.

+[Section 178 amended by No. 4 of 2018 s.
+63.]

 179. Show cause process

 (1) If a National Board is proposing to take relevant action in relation to a registered health practitioner or student, the Board must —